A Message from the Directors:

 Associate Director Shem Dixon was raised in the fresh air and among the mountain streams of western Maine.
 A 2011 graduate of Bowdoin College, Shem double-majored in Biology and Earth & Oceanographic Sciences.
 He also honed his leadership and communication skills as a Head Proctor in the College’s Residential Life program.
 With Apogee, Shem led our Coast to Quebec and Pacific Coast trips in the two summers after graduating from Bowdoin.
 He spent the intervening fall and spring seasons facilitating team-building for young adults at a Maine-based leadership development program.
 Shem re-joined the Apogee team as an Assistant Director in September 2013.
 Shem enjoys the challenges and rewards associated with coordinating logistics for more than fifty leaders, eighteen itineraries, and eight hundred students.
 Send Shem an email.

 Associate Director Jack Messerly, a loyal Minnesotan, grew up fishing and playing pond hockey with his family near the Twin Cities.
 His passion for hiking and camping took-off during his time at Hamilton College, which included leading Hamilton’s Adirondack Adventure program and a semester in New Zealand.
 At Hamilton, Jack studied Math and Philosophy – his favorite course being “The Philosophy of Mathematics” – and when he wasn’t in class, he was rock climbing and co-captaining Hamilton’s Men’s Rugby team.
-After graduating in 2014, Jack lived and worked on a farm in northern California before returning for his fourth summer with Apogee, this time as an Assistant Director.
-He’s led seven Apogee trips since he began leading in 2012: New England Mountains & Coast, Maine’s Downeast Explorer, California Mountains & Coast (3 times), and Apogee’s inaugural Alps Explorer (twice).
+After graduating in 2014, Jack lived and worked on a farm in northern California before returning for his fourth summer with Apogee, this time as a full time Assistant Director.
+He’s led four different Apogee trips since he began leading in 2012: New England Mountains & Coast, Maine’s Downeast Explorer, California Mountains & Coast, and Apogee’s inaugural Alps Explorer.
 Send Jack an email.

 Associate Director Will Robertson is a 2014 graduate of Hamilton College, and grew up in the city of St. Paul, Minnesota.
 He was a Music Composition major at Hamilton, and could often be found singing on campus – be it with his A Cappella group, “Duelly Noted,” or one of the three other choral ensembles with which he sang.
 Will spent three years in the Twin Cities after graduating, running his freelance music business, singing in a professional choir, and coaching high school track and Nordic skiing.
 He would put these jobs on hold in the summer in order to lead with Apogee, starting with our Caribbean Service trip in 2014, Northwest Explorer in 2015, and capping off his Apogee leading career with our Alps Explorer trip in 2016.
 Will joined the full-time Apogee team in the spring of 2017.
 Send Will an email.